jakubthedeveloper/WaveSuperpositionOscilloscope/README.md

 This application is a real-time oscilloscope simulator built in **Python + PyQt6 + PyQtGraph**.
 It generates two independent waveforms (Wave 1 and Wave 2) and displays both of them along with their **sum**.
-The display is rendered with a **classic green CRT phosphor effect** including glow, afterglow trails, bloom, vignette and subtle noise.
+The display is rendered with a **classic green CRT phosphor effect**.

 ---